-The SBP has invested heavily to develop its human resources during the last few years.
-As a result, the SBP staff is capable to develop econometric models.
+SBP has invested heavily to develop its human resources during the last few years.
+As a result, SBP staff is capable to develop econometric models.
 It is also evident from regular publication of SBP forecast of major macroeconomic variables in annual and quarterly reports.
-Similarly, publication of Monetary Policy Statement (MPS) is an attempt to announce its policy stance which also improves the SBP communication with the general public, financial markets and media.
-The SBP also initiated the publication of "Inflation Monitor" on monthly basis, since 2005, describing price statistics in detail.
+Similarly, biannual publication of Monetary Policy Statement (MPS) is an attempt to announce its policy stance which also improves SBP communication with the general public, financial markets and media.
+Recently, SBP also initiated the publication of "Inflation Monitor" on monthly basis, describing price statistics in detail.

-In case of adoption of IT, the SBP has to further improve communication to create more transparency through; (a) publication of minutes of the Monetary Policy Committee (MPC); and (b) improve the status of present publication "Inflation Monitor" into an "Inflation Report", at least on quarterly basis.
+In case of adoption of IT, SBP has to further improve communication to create more transparency through (1) publication of minutes of the Monetary Policy Committee

+(MPC), and (2) improve the status of present publication "Inflation Monitor" into an "Inflation Report", at least on quarterly basis.